 Indonesia, Coffee, and Excelso Coffee

-In an Excelso Coffee restaurant you can enjoy fresh coffee from several varieties of beans such as the famous, soft, and exotic Luwak Coffee with 100% Arabica beans, Kopi Lanang Toraja, and the medium-bodied with a spice and floral undertone Sumatra Mandheling.
+In an Excelso Coffee restaurant, you can enjoy fresh coffee from several varieties of beans, like Kopi Lanang Toraja.
+The soft and exotic Luwak Coffee contains 100% Arabica beans.
+The medium-bodied Sumatra Mandheling has a spice and floral undertone.
 Or do you prefer a sweet and aromatic coffee?
 Then try the Java Arabica.
 It is a rustic full-bodied coffee, yet rounded with chocolate undertones.

-If you want to go for coffee beans from outside of Indonesia, Excelso Coffee restaurants have several offers for you such as the crispy, light-bodied (with tangy aftertaste) Jamaican Blue Mountain or the smooth and tantalizing Brazilian Santos and Colombian Supremo which has a medium strength, sweet taste, and a delightful aroma.
+If you want to try coffee beans from outside of Indonesia, Excelso Coffee restaurants have several choices for you such as the crispy, light-bodied Jamaican Blue Mountain with a tangy aftertaste, or the smooth and tantalizing Brazilian Santos and Colombian Supremo which have medium strengths, sweet tastes, and a delightful aromas.

 What makes the coffee at Excelso Coffee restaurants even more special, however, is that you can choose how you want your coffee brewed.
-Options include machine pressed, coffee pressed (with a French pressed machine/plunger), or syphon brewed where you can enjoy the sight of your coffee dripping in front of you when they serve it.
+Options include machine pressed, coffee pressed (with a French pressed machine/plunger), or syphon-brewed which lets you enjoy watching your coffee dripping in front of you when they serve it.